 - Carrying out specific physical rituals a certain number of times a day (e.g. having to turn the light switch on and off ten times, three times a day).

 - Carrying out mental rituals (for example repeating a phrase multiple times a day).

 - Excessive praying or conducting religious rituals triggered by fear.

 - Fixation on food origin or food quality.

-Obsessive-compulsive disorder (OCD) is a mental health condition characterised by the existence of distressing and intrusive thoughts (obsessions) which cause a person a great deal of anxiety.
+Obsessive-compulsive disorder (OCD) is a mental health condition characterized by the existence of distressing and intrusive thoughts (obsessions) which cause a person a great deal of anxiety.
 The only way to soothe this anxiety is to act out specific impulsive actions (compulsions).

 Distressing thoughts often bring intense feelings of fear with them and the compulsions are an attempt to feel more in control of this fear.
 Over time, this can lead people to believe that they have more control and therefore responsibility for the outcome of specific events than they actually do.
 For example, they can start to believe that if they do not complete the compulsion x number of times, the distressing thought will come true.

-Obsessive compulsive disorder (OCD) is an anxiety-based mental health condition in which a person has intrusive and disturbing thoughts (obsessions) and/or the urge to complete impulsive actions (compulsions).
+Obsessive-compulsive disorder (OCD) is an anxiety-based mental health condition in which a person has intrusive and disturbing thoughts (obsessions) and/or the urge to complete impulsive actions (compulsions).

-There is a potent link between obsessive compulsive disorder and substance abuse.
+There is a potent link between obsessive-compulsive disorder and substance abuse.
 OCD can increase the risk of developing a substance addiction because alcohol or drugs can be used as a way to ease OCD-related anxiety.
-At Paracelsus Recovery we will always identify and treat any co-occurring mental health conditions.
+At Paracelsus Recovery, we will always identify and treat any co-occurring mental health conditions.